Gov. Christie wanted to change Social-Security

-As a Republican who might someday announce that he is running for the presidency he is making some statements that might not work too well with the right and though he is of the right, he is talking in a left language that doesn't bode too well with the left either.
+As a Republican who earlier announced that he was running for the presidency he made some statements that might not work too well with the right and though he is of the right, he is talking in a left language that doesn't bode too well with the left either.
 He wants to reduce the SS payments of to those who earn more than $80,000 a year.

 He also wants to take away all of the payments to those who earn more than $200,000 a year.
 Will this benefit those who are getting a small payment?
 Other wise what is the point?
 Those who earn over $200,000 a year can handle the cut but it won't be popular with the right, especially those collecting now or in the near future.

 Now we know that he can't cause any real trouble as he has dropped out of the race for the 2016 presidency.

 Social Security Payments and (SSI) increased by 1.5% back in 2014!